janschill/cern-solid-code-investigation/notes/rdf.md

 [Source](https://www.w3.org/TR/2014/REC-turtle-20140225/)

 * Terse RDF Triple Language
-* textual reprensentation of an RDF graph
+* textual representation of an RDF graph
-* Turtle grammar for triples is a subset of the [SPARQL Query Language](http://www.w3.org/TR/sparql11-query/) grammer for TriplesBlock
+* Turtle grammar for triples is a subset of the [SPARQL Query Language](http://www.w3.org/TR/sparql11-query/) grammar for TriplesBlock

-Example showing the relatioship between Spiderman and the Green Goblin.
+Example showing the relationship between Spiderman and the Green Goblin.

 ```turtle
 @base <http://example.org/> .